DevonJBoland/DevonJBoland.github.io/_teaching/1_course.md

 create a reference index, and map the trimmed reads to said reference.
 Lastly, you want to create a nice mapping alignment graph using MultiQC as we did in class.
 You will upload this assignment to Canvas under the module titled Week #1 Email me [devonjboland@tamu.edu](mailto:devonjboland@tamu.edu) if you have any questions.

+## Week 3: Quantification and Differential Expression

+This week we will finally move away from BASH/UNIX and using remote computational servers, and pulling all of our data locally, on machine, to perform all downstream analyses.
+For GENE 658, we will be using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to perform differnetial gene expression
+\(hereon referred to as DGE\).
+Before we can begin the analysis, we need to ensure we have the following software installed:

+ - [R](https://cran.r-project.org/), a computer langueage nearly all software we will use moving forward is coded in.
+ - [RStudio](https://posit.co/download/rstudio-desktop/), an R IDE \(read as Interactive Development Environment\).
+ - [Bioconductor](https://www.bioconductor.org/), a package repository/manager specializing in bioinformatics software.

+Follow the links in order to get everything installed.
+First, download and install the R programming language.
+Next, install RStudio.
+Once you have confirmed both R and RStudio have been installed properly, go ahead and open RStudio.
+We will go over how to use Bioconductor in class.

+RStudio is an R IDE.
+IDEs come in a lot of flavors, with various perks, but they all have the same underlying theme;
+a single application that can help you manage code, variables, functions, packages, debug, and the list goes on and on.
+We will not cover all of the various features and plugins availble in RStudio given the short length of this course.
+We will focus on one main feature of RStudio, and it is really an extension of the R programming language itself.

+When you installed R on your machine, it installed a plethora of files in your home or root directory.
+Most of these files are needed to simply allow R to function properly on your computer.
+Others are some new odds and ends that have been integrated into the R langueage since its original release.
+However many packages such as DESeq2, are not readily available.
+These have to be downloaded and installed from the internet.

+In fact everytime, you need another R package, new tool, or even update and old one to a new version, you will R will run a check to ensure there are no conflicts between packages.
+This can be quite the tedious process and in some cases can be downright impossible depending on your hardware, and administrative level on your system.

+To avoid these issues, we are going to take advantage of something called the R Project manager.
+If you are at all familiar with
+**virtual environments** from the Python language, the R project manager is somewhat similiar.
+Basically, the R Project Manager
+\(`/renv`\), is a small piece of software that automatically manages depedencies, keeping files separate on a per project basis.
+This brings a whole slew of benefits such as: portability, version control, project sharing, *etc*.
+We want to use `/renv` to maintain our project files and environments so that we easily switch between projects.
+While we may not fully take advantage of this during the course, you should certainly take advantage of this in your research projects.

+Lastly, a couple of notes to go over about R and RStudio.
+In RStudio, a "project" can be thought of as simple as a single analysis \(such as DGE\) of a dataset, or as complex as an entire workflow dedicates to analyzing your RNA-seq project from exploratory data analysis, p-value calculations, pathway enrichment, visualization, and WGCNA.
+Suffice to say, this term can mean widly different things depedning on who you ask.
+For this course, we will treat a "project" as the folder that contains all files, data, and sub-directories related to performing a comprehensive analysis of your RNA-seq data.
+Another term is "session".
+You can think of session as all of the data stored in RAM during an analysis.
+The count matrix for all genes in your sample, the metadata for your samples, variance stabilized transformation of your gene counts, *etc*.
+All of these items are stored in your machine's RAM and are viewable in the upper right box of the RStudio IDE.
+In most cases you won't perform an entire project wide analysis in a single day.
+You may iterate over code, add new visualization, or use new packages.
+In any of these cases, it would be nice to pick up the analysis right from where you left it the day before.
+In order to do this, much like we would save a Word document we are drafting, we need to save the current state of all the data we have generated in RStudio.
+We do this by saving the "session" to a file ending in .RData.
+That way the next time we want to continue our analysis, or address a reviewer concern for an analysis we have in a manuscript in revision we can pick up right were we left off.
+We will go over examples of this in class, but make sure you utilize projects and sessions in RStudio.

+For most of today we are going to walk through the [DESeq2 Vignette](https://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html).
+You will notice there are two main tutorials for RNA-seq analysis with DESeq2.
+The one I have linked above, is the older of the two, however I teach from it as I believe it does a better job defining terms and showing clear workflows of analysis without assuming to much prior knowledge.

+In the class and for the homework we will now use the count matrixes of RNA isolated from rat derived, arterial-lining smooth muscle cells.
+They can be downloaded [here](https://drive.google.com/drive/folders/1EoXmbJN3tFoF0GeS21ns0gCbhHSJDWkO?usp=sharing).
+This is a simple one **variable** test dataset, where the only difference between the samples in this case is age; either "old" or "young".
+We will ignore the quantification of these variables for the simplicity of class, however in practice this would likely be another variable to consider for mathematical modelling.

+Please follow along in class and ask any questions you may have.

+### Homework 3

+Your homework for week 3 will be to uplaod a single .R or .Rmarkdown file with your R code to analyze this RNA-seq data.
+Your R code should generate the following files:

+ - A volcano plot of Fold change, and p-values for each gene in the count matrix.
+ - A heatmap showing the counts for differentially expressed genes in all samples.
+ - A PCA plot of visuzlaing vairance captured in PC1 and PC2 of all samples.

+Please upload your homework to the [Canvas site](https://canvas.tamu.edu/courses/352642/modules/items/12483347).